abooode3/reading-notes-2/class-10.md

-# Error Handilink & Debugging:
+# Error Handiling & Debugging:

 Execution context : every statment lives in one of these
 - global context